bankless-academy/bankless-academy/public/lesson/en/optimism-governance.md

 - [ ] True

-> ℹ️ …
+> ℹ️ Try again!

 - [ ] False

-> ℹ️ …
+> ℹ️ Correct!
+The Foundation will eventually dissolve, and the Collective will continue the mission.

 # A New **Economy**

-At the heart of the Optimism `L2` economy is the Optimistic flywheel.
+At the center of the Optimism `L2` economy is the Optimistic flywheel.
 This economic cycle generates revenue, network growth, and the achievement of the Optimistic mission.

 1. Users and `dApps` demand network `blockspace`.
 2. The network generates revenue via transaction fees.